Émile Coué: Two minds

-According to Yeates, Coué shared the theoretical position that Hudson had expressed in his Law of Psychic Phenomena (1893): namely, that our "mental organization" was such that it seemed as if we had "two minds, each endowed with separate and distinct attributes and powers; [with] each capable, under certain conditions, of independent action".
+According to Yeates, Coué shared the theoretical position that Thomson Jay Hudson had expressed in his Law of Psychic Phenomena (1893): namely, that our "mental organization" was such that it seemed as if we had "two minds, each endowed with separate and distinct attributes and powers; [with] each capable, under certain conditions, of independent action".

 Further, argued Hudson, it was entirely irrelevant, for explanatory purposes, whether we actually had "two distinct minds", whether we only seemed to be "endowed with a dual mental organization", or whether we actually had "one mind [possessed of] certain attributes and powers under some conditions, and certain other attributes and powers under other conditions".

-Development and origins
+The Coué Method: Development and origins

 Coué noticed that in certain cases he could improve the efficacy of a given medicine by praising its effectiveness to the patient.
 He realized that those patients to whom he praised the medicine had a noticeable improvement when compared to patients to whom he said nothing.
 This began Coué's exploration of the use of hypnosis and the power of the imagination.